kitnil/awesome/README.md

 ## Python

+- [big-sleep](https://github.com/lucidrains/big-sleep) - A simple command line tool for text to image generation, using OpenAI's CLIP and a BigGAN
+- [Scrapera](https://github.com/DarshanDeshpande/Scrapera) - A universal package of scraper scripts for humans
+- [wifi-password](https://github.com/sdushantha/wifi-password) - Quickly fetch your WiFi password and if needed, generate a QR code of your WiFi to allow phones to easily connect
+- [cyberpython2077](https://github.com/Sentdex/cyberpython2077) - Using Python to Play Cyberpunk 2077
 - [zoomout](https://github.com/lanewinfield/zoomout) - a pull switch (or BYO button) that gets you out of video calls, quick
 - [boltstream](https://github.com/benwilber/boltstream) - Boltstream Live Video Streaming Website + Backend
 - [BackgroundMattingV2](https://github.com/PeterL1n/BackgroundMattingV2) - Real-Time High-Resolution Background Matting